 - SDI cables are reliable, and their connectors don’t break easily compared to HDMI cables.

 Coaxial cable is the simplest type of cable found.
-Coaxial cable has a central core, and it is either of aluminum and copper, clad in a dielectric constant.
+Coaxial cable has a central core, either aluminum or copper, clad in a dielectric constant.

 - SDI is a transmission format.
 It uses coaxial cables along with BNC [Bayonet Neil Concelman] connector.

-The reason for the use of coaxial cable is that it is very cheap compared to other cables.
+The reason for using coaxial cable is that it is very cheap compared to other cables.

-- You don’t want HDI Connectors Always
+- You don’t want HDI Connectors Always.

 - It’s Inexpensive